 Our social media highlight reel paints a picture of fun family time spent together this weekend.
-We ran the Jingle Jog 5K, planted bulbs, and debuted one of our Nutcrackers (with two ballerinas in the family, one Nutcracker a holiday season isn’t enough).
+We ran a favorite 5K complete with costumes, planted bulbs, and debuted one of our Nutcrackers (with two ballerinas in the family, one Nutcracker a holiday season isn’t enough).
 The kids finished their homework and did their chores.
 We paid bills and wiped down filthy kitchen cabinets.
 It was a productive weekend, with just the right balance of family fun and quiet downtime.

 I’ve learned none of that matters when it comes to processing grief.
 It arrives on its own schedule.

 It started when Simon snapped at me in response to my teasing him.
 I apologized quickly.
 “What’s the matter, Love?”
 “This house is so stressful,” he responded.
 “Everyone is always coming and going.
 It’s never quiet.”
 I moved into solution mode.
 “How can we make things better?
 What can we do differently?
 Let’s talk about it.”

 Because he’s fifteen, the conversation devolved quickly.
 He’s unhappy.
 He’s not sure why.
 I’m too hard on him about grades and work and all the other things mothers are too hard on their sons about.
 He’s always moving between houses, and each house is filled with people and noise.
 Nothing can be done about his situation.
 He unloaded, growing taller as we talked, detailing the ways his life doesn’t match his expectations.
 I understand.

 Caden watched Simon talk to me, in the sneaky, intrusive way little brothers spy on their older siblings.
 He watched Simon unload and shifted from snoop to caretaker, worrying about me.